plebann/studioscheduler/SOLUTION_STRUCTURE.md

 ## Overview
 StudioScheduler is a cloud-hosted web application for managing dance/fitness studio classes, supporting both admin/operator (desktop) and student (mobile) interfaces.
 The solution is modular, scalable, and designed for Azure deployment.

+**Based on SalsaMe Dance Studio** - A real-world dance studio in Lublin, Poland, with 32+ weekly classes across multiple dance styles and a comprehensive pass system.

 ---

 ## Solution Structure